 Take advantage of layers.
 Have embellishment layer on top of other elements in your project.
 For this project I placed tiny fairies on top of my daughter’s name.
 Control the layers with the layer button on each element to bring forward or send back.
 Play with layers to make things visually interesting.

 There are several frame embellishments to choose from, but don’t limit yourself to those.
 Create your own frames using the washi tapes or the ribbons.
 Just use several of them to border your photos.
 Try it with other embellishments too!

 5. Frame and hang

 Frame your finished product in a poster frame.
 I like poster frames because they are light weight, it’s easy to replace the image inside, and they are pretty cheap.
-I bought mine from a local craft store.
+This frame is from a local craft store.
 I also picked up some purple sparkly spray paint to paint it so it matches the poster.